 – 1 tablespoon vitamin C

-– a handful of plants (herbs and weeds are an excellent choice)
+– a handful of plants (herbs and weeds work especially well)

 Materials and tools:

-– b&w motion picture film or photographic paper (expired film or paper is fine)
+– b&w still film, motion picture film or photographic paper (expired film or paper is fine)

 – soda crystals (also known as washing soda or sodium carbonate)